Separate Your Commercial and Consumer Credit and Protect Your Personal Assets During a Recession Phase

 Business credit is the best way to get, for example, a commercial line of credit.
 Or a commercial credit loan.
 So let’s get cracking!

-A company needs to be Fundable™ to lending institutions and vendors.
+A company needs present Fundability™ to lending institutions and vendors.

 Therefore, a small business needs a professional-looking website and email address.
 And it needs to have website hosting from a supplier such as GoDaddy.